Why Every Trader Must Follow The Central Banks Closely

 Known as QE, and widely used after the 2008 financial crisis, it is simply the printing of money.
 It stimulates growth and investment into a countries economy and simultaneously devalues a nations currency.

 Any central bank about to embark on a QE programme will see it’s currency weaken.
 On the other hand, as a central bank unwinds their QE programme the pressure will be on for that nations currency to strengthen.
+Traders should watch for announcements of QE tapering, as these can signal strengthening currencies and provide entry points for long positions in forex trading.

 central bank